ashu-89/all-relations/README.md

 Of course LAZY and EAGER fetch type is one way to handle it, but needs to be explored.
 </p>
 --
-One to many
+One to many <br>
-Company, Employees
+Company, Employees <br>
-1 Company can have many employees, but 1 employee can belong to just 1 company. (legally)
+1 Company can have many employees, but 1 employee can belong to just 1 company. (legally) <br>

 #1.
 Unidirectional relation from Company to Employee: